 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Testicular Cancer.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

-Testicular cancer begins when healthy cells in a testicle change and grow uncontrollably, forming a mass called a tumor.
+Testicular cancer begins when healthy cells in a testicle change and grow out of control, forming a mass called a tumor.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.

 About the testicles